Omar Bradley: Chairman of the Joint Chiefs of Staff

+When Truman announced Executive Order 9981, abolishing discrimination "on the basis of race, color, religion or national origin" in the Armed Forces, in July 1948, Bradley disliked the order, commenting that “[t]he Army is not out to make any social reforms."
+Bradley was forced by Truman to issue a public apology.

-On September 22, 1950, he was promoted to the rank of General of the Army, the fifth—and last—person to achieve that rank.
+On 22 September 1950, he was promoted to the rank of General of the Army, the fifth—and last—person to achieve that rank.
 That same year, Bradley was made the first Chairman of the NATO Military Committee.
 He remained on the committee until August 1953, when he left active duty.
 During his service, Bradley visited the White House over 300 times and was frequently featured on the cover of Time magazine.

+Bradley was also an outspoken supporter of providing aid and improving relations with Yugoslavia, stating in an address to Congress on 30 November 1950, that "In the first place, if we could even take them out of the hostile camp and make them neutral, that is one step.
+If you can get them to act as a threat, that's a second step. if you can get them to actively participate on your side, that is an even further step and then, of course, if you had a commitment, where their efforts were integrated with those of ours on the defence, that would still be a further step."
+This marked the beginning of US military aid to a communist nation in order to counter Soviet ambitions in the region, leading to greater strives in United States–Yugoslavia relations.

 In 1950 Bradley was elected as an honorary member of the New York Society of the Cincinnati in recognition of his outstanding service to his country.